erizov/Professor/semester_15/lecture_109_database_security_advanced/data_masking/README.md

 - Knowledge of system design principles
 - Basic understanding of cryptography

-## Often Used Together Information

-Data Masking is employed in combination with:
+## Often Used Together InformatioDatasetata Masking is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques